About the trial

 There will be no rubbish collection in the first week of July.

 We will review the trial after 3 months.
-Fortnightly rubbish collections will continue in trial areas until Council decides on how fortnightly collections will be rolled out for the wider Merri-bek community.
+Fortnightly rubbish collections will continue in trial areas until Council decides on whether fortnightly collections will be rolled out for the wider Merri-bek community.

 A Council decision on the future of fortnightly rubbish collections in Merri-bek is expected in December 2025.